abergs/docs-playground/src/guide/plans.md

 |50,000 Users|$900|
 |100,000 Users|$1400|

-## Passkeys for your workforce
+### Team Members applications

-This plan is intended for use by businesses modernizing internal web applications to enable passkeys access for their teams.
+Team Members applications are intended for use by businesses modernizing internal web applications to enable passkeys access for their teams.

-To learn more about implementing passkeys for your workforce, [contact Bitwarden]().
+Please [contact us](https://bitwarden.com/contact-sales) to learn more about Team Members applications.

 ## Were you a Paswordless.dev beta user?

 Prior to the GA release, all beta customers will be notified and have the option to opt-in to a paid plan.
 Otherwise, once the passwordless.dev beta program has ended, customers will be transitioned to the **Free** plan.